rocky/trepanjs/doc/api/debugger.markdown

 count is okay; `list()` will run the default number of list lines &mdash; 5 before the current line, the current line and 4 after the current line.

+To make things a little more confusing, there are the debugger commands that *don't* take any arguments don't allow parenthesis.
+These are the commands *quit*, *step*, *next*, *finish*, *version*, among others.
+If you give parenthesis here, you'll get an error:

+    version()
+    TypeError: Property 'version' of object #<Object> is not a function at repl:1:1
+	...
+    3.14.5.9

+Again, down the line I hope to sort some of this out.